arvin-dwarka/Udacity_Data_Analyst/P6_Make_Effective_Data_Visualization/README.md

 ### Summary

-This chart visualizes the percent distribution of flights arriving on-time at the ten most busiest US airports from 2003 to 2014.
-It illustrates the performances of these airports over time where there is a marked dip from 2003 to 2007, at which point things improve and peak at 2012.
-Recent trends from 2012 to 2014 show a steady decline.
+This chart visualizes the percent distribution of flights arriving on-time at the ten most busiest US airports from 2003 to 2014 against US GDP per Capita.
+It illustrates the performances of these airports over time where there is a marked dip from 2003 to 2007, at which point things improve and peak at 2012 and recent trends from 2012 to 2014 show a steady decline.
+It appears that airport performace as described by percent flights arriving on-time is negatively correlated with GDP per Capita in the United States.

 ### Design

 #### Initial

-The dataset was downloaded from [RITA](http://www.transtats.bts.gov/OT_Delay/ot_delaycause1.asp?display=download&pn=0&month=7&year=2015) from 2003 till July, 2015.
+The dataset was downloaded from [RITA](http://www.transtats.bts.gov/OT_Delay/ot_delaycause1.asp?display=download&pn=0&month=7&year=2015) from 2003 till July, 2015, and the GDP data was downloaded from [WorldBank](http://data.worldbank.org/indicator/NY.GDP.PCAP.CD).
 Exploratory data analysis was conducted in Excel and Rstudio.
 The underlying hypothesis was that airport performance given by the percentage of timely flights would increase over time.
 I seemed logical that in a capitalist economy, customer happiness of flights departing on-time would be a driving force for airports and airlines.
 Initially, I surveyed the number of arrivals and delays at airports in Excel and decided that a line chart would be the best representation as opposed to a bar chart.
 I decided to remove 2015's data as the year is incomplete for the story I wanted to tell.
 In Rstudio, I produced a line chart faceted by airports as seen below:

 ![Starting R Plot](https://raw.githubusercontent.com/arvin-dwarka/Udacity_Data_Analyst/master/P6_Make_Effective_Data_Visualization/data/Rplot.png)